Asymptotically flat black holes with a singular Cauchy horizon and a spacelike singularity: Introduction

 \item The Penrose diagram is given by the right panel of Figure~\ref{fig:nospacelike}, namely the terminal boundary only has two non-empty components: a weakly singular null Cauchy horizon $\CH \neq~ \emptyset$, and a crushing singularity $\mathcal{S}=\{r=0\}$. \item $\mathcal{S}$ is spacelike in a neighborhood of $\CH\cap \mathcal{S}$, and obeys the Kasner asymptotics of Theorem~\ref{thm.I}.

 \end{itemize}

-\end{theo} Not only does Theorem~\ref{thm.III} construct the first black holes with the right Penrose diagram of Figure~\ref{fig:nospacelike}, i.e., $\mathcal{S}\neq \emptyset$, but it also provides the first non-trivial quantitative estimates on the junction between the spacelike singularity $\mathcal{S}=\{r=0\}$ and the Cauchy horizon $\CH$ in a two-ended asymptotically flat black hole.
+\end{theo} Contrary to the charged case $q_0\neq 0$, the late-time tail theory of generic spherically symmetric solutions of \eqref{1.1}--\eqref{5.1} for $q_0=0$ is well-understood, thanks to results by Dafermos--Rodnianski \cite{PriceLaw}, Luk--Oh \cite{JonathanStabExt,twotails} and most recently Gautam \cite{Gautam}.
+We leverage these results to apply the analysis of Theorem~\ref{thm.I} to the subclass of generic spherically symmetric two-ended solutions of \eqref{1.1}--\eqref{5.1} whose Penrose diagram is as in the right-most of Figure~\ref{fig:nospacelike}, and we construct the \emph{first examples such that $\mathcal{S}\neq \emptyset$} for this model\footnote{The author, however, previously constructed two-ended black holes with a Cauchy horizon $\CH$ and a crushing singularity $\mathcal{S} =\{r=0\}$ for \eqref{1.1}--\eqref{5.1} with a massive scalar field \cite{violent} and with Li for a charged scalar field \cite{fluctuating}, i.e., \eqref{1.1}--\eqref{5.1} with $q_0 \neq 0$.}.
+Not only does Theorem~\ref{thm.III} construct the first black holes with the right Penrose diagram of Figure~\ref{fig:nospacelike}, i.e., $\mathcal{S}\neq \emptyset$, but it also provides the first non-trivial quantitative estimates on the junction between the spacelike singularity $\mathcal{S}=\{r=0\}$ and the Cauchy horizon $\CH$ in a two-ended asymptotically flat black hole.

 \paragraph{Conditional global applications of Theorem~\ref{thm.I}}

 A secondary objective of the present manuscript is to find the most general global conditions on a spherically symmetric black hole so the conclusions of Theorem~\ref{thm.I} (which is a local result) hold.
 In essence, we prove that this is the case as long as there exist one singular sphere with zero area-radius on the terminal boundary (or, equivalently, $\mathcal{S} \neq \emptyset$ in the language of Theorem~\ref{Kommemi.thm}).